 Objective: Enhance relationships with professional, academic, and community organizations that improve study and practice in the public and nonprofit management fields.

-- Establish an advisory board to help SPNHA achieve its vision by: (a) providing independent insight for the department's strategic directions; (b) helping students and faculty achieve a broader, more objective perspective on SPNHA's external environment; and (c) increasing the visibility of SPNHA's programs and graduates within the local public service community.
+- Establish an advisory board to help SCLD achieve its vision by: (a) providing independent insight for the department's strategic directions; (b) helping students and faculty achieve a broader, more objective perspective on SCLD's external environment; and (c) increasing the visibility of SCLD's programs and graduates within the local public service community.

 - Serve on civic, public, and nonprofit boards.

 - Serve as technical and management consultants to public-private, community-based, and university-outreach projects and partnerships.